RE and World Views

 RE at Woodlands, underpins the ethos of our school and feeds directly into SMSC and character development.

-Our School has good links with Whitby Methodist and Reverend Jackie Bellfield, who often meets with the children to speak about her work and the Christian faith.
+Our School has good links with Whitby Methodist.
+Reverend Jackie Bellfield and the associate Minister John Yaxley, often meet with the children to speak about their work and the Christian faith.

 In the Early Years, RE and World Views begins with the child and allows for opportunities to explore their personal experiences and questions which they have about the world around them.
 The children will encounter RE and World Views through stories, special books, special places, objects, and events.